Alabama Alcohol and Drug Use Statistics

 State-funded rehabs provide many of the same evidence-based treatment services as privately funded facilities, including detoxification, inpatient and outpatient treatment, mental health care, and transitional housing.
 However, these facilities receive limited funding, so they may not offer alternative therapies or fancy amenities.

 To get into a low-cost or free drug or alcohol rehab in Alabama, you will need to provide proof of income, U.S. citizenship, and state residency.
 You may also need to show proof that you’re uninsured or underinsured.
-If accepted, you may be admitted immediately under certain circumstances or be placed on a waitlist until a spot opens up.

 Does Insurance Cover Drug Rehab in Alabama?